-At the Meeting, Shareholders will be requested to vote on the re-appointment of KPMG LLP, Chartered Accountants, as auditors of the Corporation until the close of the next annual and special meeting of shareholders and to authorize the Audit Committee to determine their remuneration.
+At the Meeting, Shareholders will be requested to vote on the re-appointment of KPMG LLP, Chartered Accountants, as auditors of the Corporation until the close of the next annual meeting of shareholders and to authorize the Audit Committee to determine their remuneration.
 Proxyholders named in the accompanying form of proxy intend to vote for the re-appointment of KPMG LLP.
 KPMG LLP has been the auditor of the Corporation since the fiscal year ended December 31, 1997.

-For the fiscal years ended December 31, 2011 and 2010 the Corporation paid KPMG LLP fees as follows:
+For the fiscal years ended December 31, 2012 and 2011 the Corporation paid KPMG LLP fees as follows:

-(in United States dollars) 2011 2010
+(in United States dollars) 2012 2011

-Audit fees \$1,139,500 \$1,150,000
+Audit fees \$1,226,373 \$1,139,500

-Tax fees 74,900 55,350
+Tax fees 45,000 74,900

-Audit fees for 2011 and 2010 include fees related to the audit of our year-end financial statements, audit of our internal control over financial reporting and review of our interim financial statements.
-Tax fees for 2011 and 2010 are primarily for tax compliance and transfer pricing services.
+Audit fees for 2012 and 2011 include fees related to the audit of our year-end financial statements, audit of our internal control over financial reporting and review of our interim financial statements.
+Tax fees for 2012 and 2011 are primarily for tax compliance and transfer pricing services.